wolfrieder/http-response-classifier/ARTIFACT-EVALUATION.md

 ## Artifact Evaluation (Only for Functional and Reproduced badges)

-This section includes all the steps required to evaluate your artifact's functionality and validate your paper's key results and claims.
+[//]: # (This section includes all the steps required to evaluate your artifact's)

+[//]: # (functionality and validate your paper's key results and claims.)

-Therefore, highlight your paper's main results and claims in the first subsection.
-And describe the experiments that support your claims in the subsection after that.
+[//]: # (Therefore, highlight your paper's main results and claims in the first)

+[//]: # (subsection.
+And describe the experiments that support your claims in the)

+[//]: # (subsection after that.)

 ### Main Results and Claims

 List all your paper's results and claims that are supported by your submitted artifacts.

-#### Main Result 1: Name
+#### Main Result 1: HTTP response headers show differences and similarities between trackers and non-trackers across browsers

-Describe the results in 1 to 3 sentences.
-Refer to the related sections in your paper and reference the experiments that support this result/claim.
+- Descriptive differences include: the distribution in a dataset, average number of headers (and unique headers) -> Table 1, p.5
+- Venn diagram shows that each browser dataset has unique headers but some overlap -> Figure 2, p.6
+- t-SNE showing clusters for trackers and non-trackers but also a significant overlap -> Figure 5, p.10
+- See Section 4
+- See experiment 1

+#### Main Result 2: Trained classifiers on one Chrome dataset using a binarized subset of HTTP response headers are sufficient to accurately detect trackers
+- We can train a set of ten classifiers that use a subset of binarized HTTP response headers as a feature vector
+- These features represent only the presence of a header in a response message
+- Best performing models (Random Forest, Extra Trees Classifier) achieve scores ranging from 0.977 (AUPRC), 0.931 (F1-Score), 0.901 (MCC). -> Table 4, p.10
+- These metrics are achieved without balancing the dataset
+- See section 6
+- See experiment 2

+#### Main Result 3: Chrome data (year 2022) captures the structural header characteristics of trackers
+- We only train our classifiers on one Chrome (year 2022) dataset and use all other datasets as test sets
+- showing only small performance drops for Firefox and the Chrome dataset that was crawled a year later
+- Performance with Brave data is poor due to larger differences between this dataset and Chrome/Firefox (the number of trackers was especially low for Brave)
+- See Section 6, Figure 6, p.11; Appendix D, p.16
+- See experiment 2

-#### Main Result 2: Name
+#### Main Result 4: Classifiers using response headers perform better than request headers

-...
+- We compared our classifiers with the same methodology to classifiers trained with request headers and the t.ex-graph classifier [3]
+- Our response-based classifiers performed better than request-based classifiers
+- See Section 6.4, Figure 8, p.
+11-12; Section 7.1, Table 5, p.12; Table 9, p.18
+- See experiment 2

 ### Experiments